 Issue a training certificate to each student who successfully completes the asbestos training course.
 Said original training certificates must include the following:

-A unique certificate number,
+A unique certificate number;

-Name of accredited person,
+Name of student;

+License number of student, if available;

-Discipline of the training course completed,
+Discipline of the training course completed and course number;

-Dates of the training course,
+Dates and duration of the training course;

-Date of the examination,
+Date of the examination;

+Name of the lead instructor;

-An expiration date of 1 year after the date upon which the person successfully completed the course and examination,
+An expiration date of 1 year after the date upon which the person successfully completed the course and examination;

-The name, address, and telephone number of the training provider that issued the certificate,
+The name, address, telephone number, and license of the training provider that issued the certificate; and

-A statement that the person receiving the certificate has completed the requisite training for asbestos accreditation under TSCA Title II,
+A statement that the person receiving the certificate has completed the requisite training for asbestos accreditation under TSCA Title II.

-Certificates issued after January 1, 2021 must include a photo of the student on the face of the training certificate.
+Certificates issued after January 1, 2021, must include a photograph of the student on the face of the training certificate.

-Maintain the training records as required by 454 CMR 28.05(3)(r).
+Maintain the training records as required by 454 CMR 28.05(2)(r).

-Utilize and distribute information or training materials furnished by the Department.
+Utilize and distribute information and training materials furnished by the Department.

 Provide written course materials, oral instruction and written examinations only in language in which each student is fluent, except that said written course materials, oral instruction and written examinations for Asbestos Supervisors and all Asbestos Consultant Disciplines must be in English, in accordance with EPA regulations and policies.